-The AA-5A's fuel system (Figure 7-2) consists of two tanks with a total capacity of 38 gallons, of which 37 gallons are usable (or optional tanks with a capacity of 52.6 gallons) two sump tanks (one in each wing root fairing), independent fuel gauges and a fuel selector valve.
-The fuel tanks are vented and equipped with two main fuel lines in each tank, located to ensure fuel supply in all normal flight attitudes.
+The AA-5B's fuel system (Figure 7-2) consists of two tanks with a total capacity of 52.6 gallons, of which 51 gallons are usable, two sump tanks (one in each wing root fairing), independent fuel gauges and a fuel selector valve.
+The fuel tanks are vented and equipped with two main fuel lines in each tank, located to assure fuel supply in all normal flight attitudes.
 The flush mounted fuel tank vents are located in the bottom of the outboard wing panels, just forward and inboard from the wing tie downs.
 A mechanical fuel pump, mounted on the engine, transfers fuel from the tanks to the carburetor.